slidevjs/slidev/custom/config-monaco.md

 # Configure Monaco

 > Monaco support is experimental.
-There is a known issue that Monaco's elements will be misplaced when the slides scaling.
-We are working on it trying to find a solution.
-Before that, the workaround there is to set the scale to `1:1` and use the browser's zoom to manual scale to the similar size of your screen.
+There is a known issue that Monaco's elements will be misplaced when the slide scales.
+We are working on it and trying to find a solution.
+Before that, the workaround there is to set the scale to `1:1` and use the browser's zoom to manually scale to the size of your screen.

 Create `./setup/monaco.ts` with the following content: